HEARING OFFICER RESUME

 Susan Hernandez, Esq.
 Former Chief of Staff to Presiding Justice, Appellate Division, 1st.
 Dept., Mediator, Bronx

-Voted the #1 Mediator in New York State in the 2018 New York Law Journal Reader Rankings Survey for the second year in a row, Susan Hernandez, Esq. is a strong proponent of alternative dispute resolution (ADR).
-She brings her experience as the former Mediation Coordinator in the Supreme Court, Bronx County to NAM’s New York Metro panel of neutrals.
+Voted a Top Three Mediator in New York State in the 2019 New York Law Journal Best Of Survey and ranked the #1 Mediator in the state in the 2017 and 2018 surveys, Susan Hernandez, Esq. is a strong proponent of alternative dispute resolution (ADR).
+She brings her experience as the former Mediation Coordinator in the Supreme Court, Bronx County, to NAM’s New York Metro panel of neutrals.

 In 2012, Ms. Hernandez was appointed to spearhead the Mediation Pilot Program in the Bronx Supreme Court, administered by the Appellate Division, First Department and the Bronx County Supreme Court.
 As the Mediation Coordinator, she conferenced and mediated multiple cases each day and has resolved and/or disposed of well over 1,000 cases.